 In terms of page size, there has been a great deal of debate over the years surrounding what is best and most practical.
 In Scotland, the Highland Council commissioned the University of Stirling to undertake a study into the appropriate image size on an A3 sheet of paper.
 The limitations of an A3 sheet of paper in itself greatly restricts the horizontal angle of view that can be presented, however it is a practical size of print for use on site.

-Field tests have shown that the A3 page size is ideal for use on site, whilst an A1 wide by A4 (840 x 297mm) high is more useful in the office to understand landscape and visual context.
+Field tests have shown that the A3 page size is ideal for use on-site, whilst an A1 wide by A4 high (840 x 297mm) is more useful in the office to understand landscape and visual context.

-However the University of Stirling study failed to consider the use of the printed image on acetate.
+However, the University of Stirling study failed to consider the use of the printed image on acetate.
 What is interesting is that a 50mm effective focal length image printed at 36cm wide and 24cm high matches perfectly with the alignment of the view.
-The same effective focal length identified by The Highland Council as being 70-80mm does not work at all when printed on acetate.
+The same effective focal length identified by the Highland Council as being 70-80mm does not work at all when printed on acetate.
 The acetate would need to held beyond a comfortable arm’s length away.

 It therefore naturally follows that there is a difference in visual acuity between the printed image when viewed through acetate and the printed image when viewed on paper.

 Field tests are currently being undertaken by the Landscape Institute across the UK in Northumberland, York, Bristol, London and Edinburgh to understand what is actually happening.
 A number of single photographs have been taken at different locations, then printed on A3 paper at different effective focal lengths: 30mm, 50mm, 55mm, 60mm, 65mm, 70mm & 75mm.
 The idea is that individuals identify which printed sheet best reflects the view they are trying to achieve in terms of size and scale.